Robert Anton Wilson comments on rightwing clichés (from Trajectories #13, 1994):

 Here’s an excerpt from an interview with Robert Anton Wilson, from 1976.
 I include it here because I find it the clearest, most concise summary of RAW’s thoughts on these matters that I’ve read.
-I think he retained this basic outlook over at least the following two decades.
+I think he retained this basic outlook over at least the following two decades:

 RAW: Of course, my position is based on the denial that money does store wealth.
 I think it’s a semantic hallucination, the verbal equivalent of an optical illusion, to speak at all of money containing or storing wealth.
 Such thinking should have gone out with phlogiston theory.
 The symbol is not the referent; the map is not the territory.
 Money symbolizes wealth, as words symbolize things, and that’s all.